 Jack Daniels, John Jameson, and John Power can’t go unmentioned among renowned whiskey founders and inventors.
 Thanks to their resilience and enterprising spirit, these individuals successfully built world-renowned whisky brands and commercial empires.

-Whisky popularity across the globe continues to grow in the new millennium, with billions of whisky bottles being sold to customers across the globe.
+Whisky popularity across the globe continues to grow in the new millennium, with billions of whisky bottles being sold to customers across the globe, along with accessories like whisky glasses and personalised labels.